 More and more migrants are appearing at the Russian-Finnish border, forcing Helsinki to close four border checkpoints.
 (Source: The Moscow Times) |

 According to Finnish public broadcaster YLE, more than 500 asylum seekers have crossed the border from Russia into Finland since the beginning of November, mainly from Somalia, Syria, Yemen and Iraq.
-Helsinki accuses Russia of deliberately pushing this influx of people to Finland in retaliation for the Nordic country joining the North Atlantic Treaty Organization (NATO).
+Helsinki accuses Russia of deliberately pushing this flow of people to Finland in retaliation for the Nordic country joining the North Atlantic Treaty Organization (NATO).

 Source